julianschmuckli/javafx_extendedcontrols/README.md

 ## CheckBoxManager

-When you have multiple checkboxed and you want to control all of them with simple commands, then you should use this feature.
+When you have multiple checkboxes and you want to control all of them with simple commands, then you should use this feature.
 To initialize the checkboxes, create an instance of CheckBoxManager and put all your checkboxes in the constructor.
 You can put as many checkboxes you want.

 ```java
 checkboxManager = new CheckBoxManager(cheOption1, cheOption2, ...);